Werdersch

 Werdersch (Werdersch, Mundart der Weichselwerder) is a subdialect of Low Prussian, which itself is a subdialect of Low German.
 This dialect is spoken in Poland and was spoken in the former province of West Prussia.
 Werdersch is closely related to Nehrungisch and Plautdietsch.

 Its name derives from the Weichselwerder (lit.
 'Vistula River islands'), which are Żuławy Gdańskie (between Wisła Gdańska and Gdańskie Wyżyny) and Żuławy Malborskie (Großes Werder; between Vistula, Szkarpawa, Vistula Lagoon, and Nogat).

+It also was spoken West of Vistula river.

+The dialect spoken in the Werder at that time is very similar to the dialect of Molotschna.
+The distinctive features of Molotschna-Plautdietsch as opposed to Chortitza-Plautdietsch are given at Plautdietsch#Varieties.
+Its eastern border was to Oberländisch, a High Prussian variety.

 History

 Werdersch developed after Dutch-speaking immigrants from the Netherlands moved in the sixteenth century to the region where Werdersch is spoken.

+Żuławy Malborskie was divided linguistically into the respective area of Werderisch and Niederungisch, the former related to Molotschna-Plautdietsch, the latter related to Chortitza-Plautdietsch being part of Nehrungisch.

 Half of the immigrants were Mennonites, the other half were Protestants.
 Though not all were from Holland (some were German colonists), they were all referred to as Hollanders.
-Catherine the Great called some of these Mennonite immigrants further east to Russia.